manauref/PMGsolver/README.txt

 !
 2. nxmin,nymin >= 4
 !
 3. smallest grid has >=4 points along x
 !
-4. Boundary condition on the right (along x) is Dirichlet(? check) !...5.
-The boundary conditions of lambda are assumed even !
+4. Boundary condition on the right (along x) is Dirichlet(? check) !
+5. The boundary conditions of lambda are assumed even !
+6. Use boundary linear extrapolation when restricting lambda !
 !
 Hyperdiffusion
 !
 1. Hyperdiffusion may be applied to more than one quantity !      (e.g. density, temperature, etc.), and a different multigrid